-- 1-Complete Safe Environment On-line Training Curriculum through CMG connect.
+1-Complete Safe Environment On-line Training Curriculum through CMG connect.
 CMGConnect is a web-based platform that will assist us to ensure that all clergy, employees and volunteers who have contact with minors within our schools and parishes are trained to recognize behavior patterns of potential abusers and provide pro-active measures for preventing abuse in any context.
 "Safe Haven-It's Up to You" is a three-part video which provides vignettes of real-life situations to educate the viewer about methods of grooming, desensitization, bullying and neglect, all of which can lead to abuse.
 Each part of the video is immediately followed by a set of questions to further knowledge and understanding.
-This training is to be done before one starts ministering/being hired and must be renewed every five (5) years. - 2-Pass a Criminal Background Check.
+This training is to be done before one starts ministering/being hired and must be renewed every five (5) years.

+2-Pass a Criminal Background Check.
 The criminal background check by Selection.com is integrated through the CMG Connect portal.
-This check is to be done before one starts ministering/being hired and must be renewed every five (5) years. - 3-Read and sign acknowledgement form for the Policy for the Protection of Children and Young People/ Code of Conduct.
-The Policy/Code of Conduct is an important part of this program as it provides clergy, employees and volunteers clear expectations of their roles, responsibilities and guidelines as to how to interact and conduct themselves when ministering to minors.
-Employees, volunteers and clergy will electronically acknowledge that they have read and understood the Policy and the Code of Conduct as part of their initial CMGCONNECT training and adhere to them, and then again after 5 years as they renew their training and background check.
-Note-The acknowledgment form must be reviewed and signed by all employees, volunteers and clergy annually before beginning ministry, and be kept on file at the parish or school.
+This check is to be done before one starts ministering/being hired and must be renewed every five (5) years.

+3-Read and sign acknowledgement form for the Policy for the Protection of Children and Young People and Code of Conduct.
+The Policy and Code of Conduct are important parts of the Safe Environment program as it provides clergy, employees and volunteers clear expectations of their roles, responsibilities, and guidelines as to how to interact and conduct themselves when ministering to minors.
+Employees, volunteers, and clergy will electronically acknowledge that they have read and understood the Policy and the Code of Conduct as part of their initial CMGCONNECT training and adhere to them, and then again after 5 years as they renew their training and background check.
+Annually, parish and school safety coordinators will make available the Safe Environment Policy and Code of Conduct to all clergy, volunteers, and employees for their review and acknowledgment.
+Acknowledgement forms will be kept on file at each individual parish or school.